The

 The crocodile clips are much more convenient for connecting to

-strip the ends of the yellow and green wires first, then remove
+the ends of the yellow and green wires first, then remove the

-the insulating boot from the clips as shown.
-The metal flaps
+insulating boot from the clips as shown.
+The metal flaps on the

-on the ends of the clips can then be crushed down on the
+ends of the clips can then be crushed down on the folded-back

-folded-back stripped wire ends to make a firm connection before
+stripped wire ends to make a firm connection before putting the

-putting the boot back on from the other end of the wire.
-To
+boot back on from the other end of the wire.
+To remove and replace

 Finishing Off